Signal representation and orthogonality

 5. Click on Plot button to visualize the plot in the figure

 The plot is obtained and it represents the product of the two selected signals with the specified parameters.
 The areas are shaded using different colors.
-The areas above the x-axis (positive integrals) are shaded with one color (here, orange) and the areas below the x-axis (negative integrals) are shaded with another color (here, blue).
+The area above the x-axis (positive integrals) are shaded orange and the area below the x-axis (negative integrals) are shaded blue.

 The observartions tab at the bottom shows the integral of the product of the signals.
 The value present in this observation tab shows the value for the integral.
 Recalling from theory, this value is 0 for orthogonal signals and non-zero for signals which are not orthogonal to each other.